NetBeansDay/042517-London/jigsaw/README.md

 Use the "Greetings world" instructions above together with the new "Java Modular Project" project template:

 <img src="images/multi.png"></img>
-<p>the result of following http://openjdk.java.net/projects/jigsaw/quick-start#greetingsworld should be as follows:</p>
+<p>The result of following http://openjdk.java.net/projects/jigsaw/quick-start#greetingsworld should be as follows:</p>
 <img src="images/jigsaw-2.png"></img>
 <p>Right-click the "module-info.java" in "org.greetings", choose open, and click "Graph" in the toolbar to visualize the dependencies:</p>
 <img src="images/graph-1.png"></img>